mlcommons/mlcube_examples/boston_housing/README.md

-# Packing an existing projecto into MLCUbe
+# Packing an existing project into MLCUbe

 In this tutorial we're going to use the [Boston Housing Dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html).
 We'll take an existing implementation, create the needed files to pack it into MLCube and execute all tasks.